Isometric rigidity of the Wasserstein space $\mathcal{W}_1(\mathbf{G})$ over Carnot groups

 Note that in the last inequality of the above chain we made use of \eqref{w-estimate}.
 This proves the second inequality \eqref{split2}.
 Let us observe that in order to have equality in \eqref{split2} it is necessary to have equalities all throughout in the above chain of estimates.
 In particular, we must have that

 as the square of this term has been added to obtain the second inequality.
 But the only way that this can happen is that $y_1=y_2=0$.

 Let us now recall, that the two necessary conditions that we obtained for the equality cases were $x_1=x_2$ and $y_1=y_2=0$.
-Denoting by $x= x_2=x_2$ this gives that in the equality case we must have $p_1= p_2=(x,0)$ where $||x||^2=r^2$ as required.
+Denoting by $x=x_1=x_2$ this gives that in the equality case we must have $p_1= p_2=(x,0)$ where $||x||^2=r^2$ as required.
 This proves the strict horizontal convexity of the norm $N_{HS}$.

-Let us mention that in the case $p_1= p_2=(x,0)$ we have that in fact $w=0$ and then it is easy to check that in this case we have equalities in all the inequalities that we used in our proof.
-In particular, we obtain equality in the triangle inequality.
-This shows that the condition $p_1= p_2=(x,0)$ is a necessary and sufficient condition for the equality in the triangle inequality.
+So we obtained that the condition $p_1= p_2=(x,0)$ is a necessary and sufficient condition for the equality in the triangle inequality.
 If we translate this condition for the starting points $q_1, q_2$ we see that the necessary and sufficient condition for the equality

 is that $q_1=(s_1x,0)$ and $q_2= (s_2x,0)$ for some $s_1, s_2 >0$.
 That is in fact the original definition of the horizontal strict convexity of $N_{HS}$.

 Let us finally mention that from the proof it is seen that the value of $r_0>0$ in the statement of the theorem can be taken to be